automadcms/automad-theme-starter-kit/README.md

 - [Neovim (tree-sitter)](https://github.com/automadcms/tree-sitter-automad)

 For all _VS Code_ forks, such as _Cursor_, you can install the VS Code package manually.

+In case you are using _Neovim_, check out this [blog post](https://blog.marcdahmen.de/articles/setting-up-neovim-for-automad-theme-development) for additional features when developing for Automad.

 ### Prerequisites